Sandal Care Tips: Yes, You Need to Wash Them

 Bottom line: All that fun adds up to not-so-fresh sandals by mid-summer.
 But, no worries, you can eliminate smelly feet from the rest of the summer with a little sandal cleaning action.
 Read on for sandal care tips that apply to our men’s, women’s, and kids’ sandals.

 You can throw your KEEN Newport, Whisper, Clearwater, Venice—and all KEEN Kids—sandals right into the washing machine.
-KEEN water sandals are machine-washable on a gentle cycle, in cold water, and with a mild detergent.
+KEEN water sandals with synthetic webbing are machine-washable on a gentle cycle, in cold water, and with a mild detergent.
 Instead of putting them in the dryer, simply allow them to air dry, preferably outside.

 You can also hand-wash your water sandals in the sink with NikWax Base Wash, an odor-eliminating product for synthetic materials used in outdoor gear.

-For non-water sandals, like KEEN UNEEK, they require a little more hand holding due to things like cord construction and leather uppers.
+For non-water sandals, like UNEEK, they require a little more hand holding due to things like cord construction and leather uppers.
 Use a soft cloth or brush to remove any excess dirt, and then wipe the inside of the footbed with a slightly damp cloth and mild soap.

 Some KEEN sandals have removable insoles.
 Pulling them out and washing by hand with a soft cloth and mild detergent can give them a quick refresh in between washing.
-(This is good advice for any shoe with a removable footbed.)
+(This is good advice for any shoe with a removable insole.)

 Our all-terrain sandals are “luggy” for a reason: To give you better grip on the trail and while navigating rocky streams.
 After active use, give those lugs a quick scrub with a bristled brush to keep them clear and ready for the next adventure.